Eryops1/supplement_amphibian_extinction_risk/README.md

 **This repository will be filled with the datafiles on paper acceptance.**

-Includes datafiles, bib-file and Rmd-files to recreate the analysis and supplement file, and the supplement file itself (in case compilation fails).
+Includes datafiles, bib-file and Rmd-files to recreate the analysis and supplement file, and the supplement file itself as pdf (in case compilation fails).